Escalon, California: Downtown (Main St.)

-Escalon's downtown along Main St. has been a focal point of the town's image since inception.
-Today the strip boasts a bar, restaurants, a salon, and many local family run businesses.
-Main Street, in more recent years has seen vast redevelopment led by local, Mike DeRuosi.
-One of the more historic redevelopments was at the site of Escalon's only bar- The Valley Inn.
-The Valley Inn has been known to be one of the longest running bars in California.
-The bar has remained a center piece Escalonian culture since the town's early years.
+Escalon's downtown along Main St. has been a focal point of the town since inception.
+Today the strip boasts restaurants, a salon, a bar, and many local family-run businesses.
+Since the late 20th century, Main Street has been the subject of redevelopment led by local businessman, Mike DeRuosi.
+The Valley Inn, the town's only bar, is known as one of the longest running bars in California.
+The bar has been a center of town life since its early years.

 Police

-Escalon's Police Department has 12 full-time employees, 4 part-time Animal Services Officers, and volunteers who serve in the capacity of Police Reserve Officers, Cadets, and the Citizen Volunteers.
+Escalon's Police Department has 12 full-time employees.
+It also has volunteers who serve in the capacity of Police Reserve Officers, Cadets, and Citizen Volunteers.

 Education

-In 1963, representatives from eight component districts (Burwood, Collegeville, Dent Union, Escalon Union High, Farmington, Four Tree, Lone Tree, and Van Allen)began a series of six meetings commissioned by their component boards to explore the concept of creating one unified school district to serve the educational needs of the districts involved.
-At the conclusion of these meetings, a recommendation was forwarded to the County Superintendent of Schools that the eight districts form a unified district.
-The recommendation was approved by the San Joaquin County Board of Education in October 1964.
+In 1963, representatives from eight component districts (Burwood, Collegeville, Dent Union, Escalon Union High, Farmington, Four Tree, Lone Tree, and Van Allen) began a series of six meetings commissioned by their component boards to explore the concept of creating one unified school district to serve the educational needs of these districts.
+They recommended to the County Superintendent of Schools that the eight districts form a unified district.
+The San Joaquin County Board of Education approved this proposal in October 1964.

 On February 24, 1965, a public hearing was held on the proposal in the Escalon High School library.

-An election day of March 8, 1966 was designated by County Superintendent Gaylord Nelson.
+An election day of March 8, 1966, was designated by County Superintendent Gaylord Nelson.
 Voters approved the unification and on March 15, 1966, the San Joaquin Board of Supervisors created what would soon become the Escalon Unified School District, effective July 1, 1967.

-Currently, the Escalon Unified School District is made up of 4 elementary schools (Collegeville Dual Language Immersion, Dent, Farmington and Van Allen), one middle school (El Portal), one comprehensive high school (Escalon High), one continuation high school (Vista) and one charter school (Escalon Charter Academy/Gateway Home School).
+The Escalon Unified School District is made up of 4 elementary schools (Collegeville Dual Language Immersion, Dent, Farmington and Van Allen), one middle school (El Portal), one comprehensive high school (Escalon High), one continuation high school (Vista), and one charter school (Escalon Charter Academy/Gateway Home School).